Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 - the *right file extension:* ***.html***
 - a *small text at the top of the file* to indicate the content is really HTML.<br> This will be `<!DOCTYPE html>`

-### Hey! if it's text file, I can use Microsoft Word!
+### Hey! if it's a text file, I can use Microsoft Word!

 {% caption Guy, I can't understand you %}
 {% asset_img browser-dont-understand-word.svg 400 190 A Word file speaking an incomprehensible language to a browser %}